carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 - predicting a person’s weight based on their height
 - predicting house prices given stock market prices
 - classifying if an email is spam or not
-- classifying what if an image contains a person or not
+- classifying an image as eg, person, place, or particular object

 Typically we will need to train our models with hundreds, thousands or even millions of examples before they work well enough to do any useful predictions or classifications with them.

 ## Deep Learning, Machine Learning and Artificial Intelligence

-Deep Learning (DL) is just one of many machine learning techniques and people often talk about machine learning being a form of artificial intelligence (AI).Definitions of artificial intelligence vary, but usually involve having computers mimic the behaviour of intelligent biological systems.
+Deep Learning (DL) is just one of many machine learning techniques and people often talk about machine learning being a form of artificial intelligence (AI).
+Definitions of artificial intelligence vary, but usually involve having computers mimic the behaviour of intelligent biological systems.
 Since the 1950s many works of science fiction have dealt with the idea of an artificial intelligence which matches (or exceeds) human intelligence in all areas.
 Although there have been great advances in AI and ML research recently we can only come close to human like intelligence in a few specialist areas and are still a long way from a general purpose AI.
 The image below shows some differences between artificial intelligence, Machine Learning and Deep Learning.

 ![The image above is by Tukijaaliwa, CC BY-SA 4.0, via Wikimedia Commons, [original source]](fig/01_AI_ML_DL_differences.png){alt='Three nested circles describing AI as the largest circle in dark blue; enclosing machine learning in medium blue; enclosing deep learning in even lighter blue'}